-Information available includes magnetic media filing information, some IRS and SSA forms and publications, information on electronic filing, and general topics of interest about information reporting.
-You can also use the bulletin board systems to ask questions about magnetic media or electronic filing programs and reporting on information returns.
+Information available includes magnetic media filing information, some IRS and SSA publications, information on electronic filing, and general topics of interest about annual wage reporting.
+You can also use OWRS to ask questions about magnetic media or electronic filing programs and reporting on Forms W-2 and W-3.